-- Sell the concept at a corporate level to ensure that all the key stakeholders are signed up to the concept and that funding is guaranteed to ensure the programme happens. - The next phase will target Londoners to ensure that they understand what the Met is proposing to deliver and is signed up to paying for it. - The final phase will be to sell the work of the local teams to ensure ongoing support and engagement.
+- Sell the concept at a corporate level to ensure that all the key stakeholders are signed up to the concept and that funding is guaranteed to ensure the programme happens. - Target Londoners to ensure that they understand what the Met is proposing to deliver and is signed up to paying for it. - Sell the work of the local teams to ensure ongoing support and engagement.